"Free gift inside!"

 With most office workers suffering from e-mail overload, action-seeking e-mails need subject lines that will encourage recipients to open them and read the contents.
 For example, to encourage people to attend a company training session on giving feedback, the email headline, "How effective is YOUR feedback?" is more likely to grab attention than the purely factual one of, "This week's seminar on feedback".

-This is one of the most challenging stages: You've got the attention of a chunk of your target audience, but can you engage with them enough so that they'll want to spend their precious time understanding your message in more detail?
+This is one of the most challenging stages in the AIDA model: You've got the attention of a chunk of your target audience, but can you engage with them enough so that they'll want to spend their precious time understanding your message in more detail?

 Gaining the reader's interest is a deeper process than grabbing their attention.
 They will give you a little more time to do it, but you must stay focused on their needs.
 This means helping them to pick out the messages that are relevant to them quickly.
 So use bullets and subheadings, and break up the text to make your points stand out.